 What’s better – squats or deadlifts?
 This is a question that keeps a large part of the lifting population awake.
 To determine which one is the king, we must analyze the benefits of both lifts.

 Heavy weights and strength carryover.
-Squats give the lifter an opportunity to test his The strength developed from squats is transferable to many exercises including the deadlift.
+The lower body strength developed from squats is transferable to many exercises including the deadlift.
 A strong squat equals a decent deadlift.
 The opposite is not true.

 Less stress on the CNS compared to deadlifts.
 Squats may be a hard exercise, but they are still less stressful on the body and the central nervous system than deadlifts thanks to the negative/eccentric portion.
 Many Olympic lifters who follow the Bulgarian training method do heavy squats on a daily basis.
 The deadlift does not offer similar options because you cannot recover as easily.